jmcpeak/jquery-widget/README.md

 But - *wow* - how much knowledge it takes to *properly* wire up your widget in angular?

 How do I wrap it and use it angular?
+And it must be a two-way binding!

 With this directive - it is all in the model.